 In other words, they engage the pecs specifically.
 This is in comparison to the pressing movements described before, which are compound-type exercises.

 Additionally, dumbbell flyes can be performed flat (emphasizing the mid pecs) or at an incline (emphasizing the upper pecs).

 So by all means, focus your training on dumbbell bench presses.
 But don’t forget to supplement these exercises with the dumbbell fly.
 This will maximize the development of your pecs!

 Hitting your pecs with dumbbells is well and good.
 But without the right nutrition, don’t expect those chest muscles to grow!

-Emmie Satrazemis (sports nutrition specialist) at Trifecta Nutrition notes the importance of the right “bulking diet” for muscle growth.
+Emmie Satrazemis (a sports nutrition specialist) at Trifecta Nutrition notes the importance of the right “bulking diet” for muscle growth.

-She explains that the objective of a bulk is three-fold:
+She explains that the objective of bulking is three-fold: